Paspr/masteringCsharp/README.md

-# Test repository
+# Data structures

-This is a test repo for the first task on GitHub.
+This is a repo for my works on data structures.